 Add the following explanatory text to UDRP Rules Section 3(b)(viii), URS Section 1.2.6 and URS Rules Section 3(b)(v):

-“Where the Complainant is an IGO Complainant, it may show rights in a mark by demonstrating that the identifier which forms the basis for the complaint is used by the IGO Complainant to conduct public activities in accordance with its stated mission (as may be reflected in its treaty, charter, or governing document).”
+“Where the Complainant is an IGO Complainant, it may show rights in a mark by demonstrating that the identifier which forms the basis for the complaint is used by the IGO Complainant to conduct public activities in accordance with its stated mission (as may be reflected in its treaty, charter, or governing document).
+Such use shall not be a token use.”

+For clarity, the EPDP Team emphasizes that:

+This recommendation does not supersedes Recommendation #2 from the IGO-INGO Access to Curative Rights Protection Mechanisms Policy Development Process that the GNSO Council approved on 18 April 2019.
+IGOs may still attempt to demonstrate that they have the requisite standing to file a UDRP/URS complaint by proof of compliance with the communications and notification procedures outlined in Article 6ter of the Paris Convention.